First Nations chiefs call for head of MMIW inquiry to resign

 The AFN resolution was moved by Judy Wilson, the Chief of the Neskonlith Indian Band and a member of the Union of British Columbia Indian Chiefs.
 It calls for the families of victims from across Canada to come together to decide how the inquiry should go forward.

-They need "more direct and full engagement and involvement which hasn't been happening with this national inquiry," Ms. Wilson said.
+The families need "more direct and full engagement and involvement which hasn't been happening with this national inquiry," Ms. Wilson said.
 "The inquiry needs a reset."

 Ms. Buller must step aside "because she is the chief commissioner responsible for how this is all unfolding and there have been a lot of requests before, during and after [the commission started hearings] that she hasn't been responsive to," she said.